 Trusted Customer - Traveled, April 2025

-*Personal information removed by Feefo*, our tour guide was amazing Was soo considerate to all of our needs and questions..explained everything as throughly as possible..we had a great group too!
+Our tour guide was amazing.
+Was so considerate to all of our needs and questions.
+Explained everything as throughly as possible, we had a great group too!

 Source: Tour operator Submitted: 04/30/2025